DLXPlugins/pattern-wrangler/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Released 2025-12-22
+* Hot fix: Disabling/enabling patterns would error out on some installs.

 = 2.1.0 =
 * Released 2025-12-22
 * Bug fix: Disabling the enhanced patterns view could lead to a white screen because of a mis-placed PHP exit module.